LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

 Aik had become a force of nature, beyond human comprehension.
-So much so, that stories were became so twisted, that some of thee events were narrated while saying that his eyes glowed a fiery red, that his fingers lengthened into sharp talons, and his hair turned into flames that flickered and danced in the wind, that he spread his wings, and they burst into flames as well, that a trail of fire followed him as he flew higher and higher into the sky, leaving the city far behind, that as he soared through the air, Aik could hear the distant sounds of war drums and the clash of swords, that he landed in a war-torn land, where soldiers and bandits clashed in a deadly dances, that Aik's eyes glowed brighter as he surveyed each scene, that he felt an insatiable hunger, and he knew that he had to feed it with blood, that he swooped down upon the battlefield, his talons ripping through armours and flesh alike, that he fought with a ferocity that no mortal could match, tearing through his enemies with ease, that as the battles raged on, Aik felt his power growing, that the more blood he spilled, the stronger he became, that he fought, day and night, until there were no more enemies left to slay, that he once emerged from the battlefield, his body covered in blood, his eyes glowing with a fierce intensity.
+So much so, that stories became so twisted, that some of the events were narrated with allegations saying that his eyes glowed a fiery red, that his fingers lengthened into sharp talons, and his hair turned into flames that flickered and danced in the wind, that he spread his wings, and they burst into flames as well, that a trail of fire followed him as he flew higher and higher into the sky, leaving the city far behind, that as he soared through the air, Aik could hear the distant sounds of war drums and the clash of swords, that he landed in a war-torn land, where soldiers and bandits clashed in a deadly dances, that Aik's eyes glowed brighter as he surveyed each scene, that he felt an insatiable hunger, and he knew that he had to feed it with blood, that he swooped down upon the battlefield, his talons ripping through armours and flesh alike, that he fought with a ferocity that no mortal could match, tearing through his enemies with ease, that as the battles raged on, Aik felt his power growing, that the more blood he spilled, the stronger he became, that he fought, day and night, until there were no more enemies left to slay, that he once emerged from the battlefield, his body covered in blood, his eyes glowing with a fierce intensity.

 &nbsp;

 Aik knew that these were fairy tales, but either way, these were tales about him.

+&nbsp;

+&nbsp;
+## 12

 &nbsp;